1655653/VICrime-Visual-Analytics-Project/README.md

-# VA-project
+# VICrime: a visualization tool for analyzing italian crime
 ## Description
 Crime visualization of Italy territories (regions and provinces) in the years 2012-2019.
 Project made for Visual Analytics course.
 Here some snapshots
 <img src = "https://raw.githubusercontent.com/FrancescoArtibani97/VA-project/main/snapshots/a.png" width="100%" height="100%">
 <img src = "https://raw.githubusercontent.com/FrancescoArtibani97/VA-project/main/snapshots/b.png" width="100%" height="100%">
 <img src = "https://raw.githubusercontent.com/FrancescoArtibani97/VA-project/main/snapshots/d.png" width="100%" height="100%">
-In order to retrieve the dataset and in general all external file used, the user must download the project folder, run ```python -m http.server``` and then start the index.html.
+In order to retrieve the dataset and in general all external file used:
+You could download the project folder, run ```python -m http.server``` and then start the index.html (but comment the dataset path variables!).
+You could go [here](https://1655653.github.io/VICrime-Visual-Analytics-Project/) and try it on chrome.
 Enjoy!

 A  very detailed description of the project has been produced [here](Visual.pdf) But if you are in a hurry, [here](Italian%20Crime%20Visualizator.pdf) there is the short version.